basht0p/Chickadee/README.md

 # Chickadee

-Chickadee is a tiny network scan detector written in Go, designed to run as a service on Windows systems.
+Chickadee is a tiny network scan detector written in Go, designed to run as a service, or interactively, on Windows systems.

 It features the ability to send alerts via SMTP.
-Additionally, it also logs to the Windows Application Event Log, so if you're using a collector on that endpoint, you can monitor the below event IDs and create alerts based on them.
+Additionally, it also logs to the Windows Application Event Log, so if you're using a collector for a SIEM on that endpoint, you can monitor the below event IDs and create alerts based on them.

 <table>
     <thead>